WesH0use/AWS_Developer_Notes/Security.md

 With ACLs, customers can grant specific permissions (i.e. READ, WRITE, FULL_CONTROL) to specific users for an individual bucket or object.

 With Query String Authentication, customers can create a URL to an Amazon S3 object which is only valid for a limited time.
 Using query parameters to authenticate requests is useful when you want to express a request entirely in a URL.
 This method is also referred as presigning a URL.

+### You are storing your video files in a separate S3 bucket than your main static website in an S3 bucket.
+When accessing the video URLs directly the users can view the videos on the browser, but they can't play the videos while visiting the main website.
+What is the root cause of this problem?

+**Enable CORS**

+Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.
+With CORS support, you can build rich client-side web applications with Amazon S3 and selectively allow cross-origin access to your Amazon S3 resources.

+To configure your bucket to allow cross-origin requests, you create a CORS configuration, which is an XML document with rules that identify the origins that you will allow to access your bucket, the operations (HTTP methods) that will support for each origin, and other operation-specific information.

+For the given use-case, you would create a <CORSRule> in <CORSConfiguration> for bucket B to allow access from the S3 website origin hosted on bucket A.

 ## A digital marketing company has its website hosted on an Amazon S3 bucket A. The development team notices that the static JavaScript files, that are hosted on another S3 bucket B, are not loading correctly on the website.
 Which of the following solutions can be used to address this issue?